Speak with a safari expert

 Taxonomy

-There are two chimpanzee species – the common chimpanzee (Pan troglodytes) and the bonobo or pygmy chimpanzee (Pan paniscus).
+There are two species in the genus Pan: the common chimpanzee (Pan troglodytes) and the bonobo or pygmy chimpanzee (Pan paniscus).

 There are four subspecies of common chimpanzee, namely the Western chimpanzee (Pan troglodytes verus); the Nigeria-Cameroon chimpanzee (P. t. ellioti); the Central chimpanzee (P. t. troglodytes); and the Eastern chimpanzee (P. t. schweinfurthii).
-Chimpanzee taxonomy and genetics is an ongoing field of study.
+Chimpanzee taxonomy and genetics are ongoing fields of study.

 Conservation status and populations

-Chimpanzees are completely protected by national and international laws in all countries of their range, and it is, therefore, illegal to kill, capture or trade in live chimpanzees or their body parts.
+Chimpanzees are legally protected across their range under national laws and international agreements such as CITES, although enforcement is often inconsistent.
+It is, therefore, illegal to kill, capture or trade in live chimpanzees or their body parts.
 This legal standing, however, does not prevent the killing of chimpanzees throughout their ranges.

-The common chimpanzee is the most abundant and widespread of the great apes (population estimate 345,000 to 470,000) and yet is classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, infectious diseases, and loss of habitat and deterioration of habitat quality.
-There has been a significant population reduction in the past 20-30 years, and it is suspected that this reduction will continue for the next 30-40 years.
+The common chimpanzee is the most abundant and widespread of the great apes (estimated population of approximately 170,000 to 300,000 individuals) and yet is classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, infectious diseases, habitat loss, and deterioration of habitat quality.
+There has been a significant population decline in recent decades, and it is expected to continue for the next 30-40 years.

 The estimated population reduction over three generations (75 years) from 1975 to 2050 is suspected to exceed 50%.
 Major risk factors include the ongoing rapid growth of human populations, poaching for bushmeat and the commercial bushmeat trade, diseases that are transferable from humans to animals (such as Ebola), the extraction industries and industrial agriculture, corruption and lack of law enforcement, lack of capacity and resources, and political instability in some range states.

-The bonobo is restricted to the lowland forests of DR Congo and has a population estimated to be a minimum of 15,000 to 20,000 individuals, although only 30% of its historic range has been surveyed.
-Bonobos are classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, loss of habitat and deterioration of habitat quality and diseases that are transferable from humans to animals (such as Ebola).
+The bonobo is restricted to the lowland forests of the DR Congo and has a population estimated at 15,000 to 20,000 individuals, although only 30% of its historic range has been surveyed.
+Bonobos are classified as ‘Endangered’ on IUCN’s Red List because of high levels of poaching, loss of habitat, deterioration of habitat quality and diseases that are transferable from humans to animals (such as Ebola).

 In some areas, local taboos against eating bonobo meat still exist, but in others, these traditions are disintegrating due to changing cultural values and population movements.
-There has been a significant population reduction in the past 15-20 years, and it is suspected that this reduction will continue for the next 60 years.
+There has been a significant population decline over the past 15-20 years, and it is expected to continue for the next 60 years.

 POACHING

-Poaching is the greatest threat to chimpanzees, with frequent extinction occurring in entire local chimpanzee populations.
+Poaching is the greatest threat to chimpanzees, with some local populations having been extirpated due to sustained hunting pressure.
 Increases in human populations, easy availability of guns and ammunition, transport system efficiency, and financial incentives for supplying urban markets with bushmeat have resulted in swathes of land in the forest zone of Africa being cleared of wildlife.

-Chimpanzees are generally hunted opportunistically with snares and guns but are sometimes targeted because they provide more meat than smaller mammals, such as duikers, and poisoned because they threaten local crops.
-Poaching is especially intense near mining sites and logging camps – where bushmeat is usually the primary source of protein available.
-The explosion of these extraction industries has introduced a network of roads into what were vast and roadless forest blocks.
+Chimpanzees are generally hunted opportunistically with snares and guns but are sometimes targeted because they provide more meat than smaller mammals, such as duikers, and are poisoned because they threaten local crops.
+Poaching is especially intense near mining sites and logging camps, where bushmeat is usually the primary source of protein available.
+The explosion of these extractive industries has introduced a network of roads into what were once vast, roadless forest blocks.
 Truck drivers provide transport logistics to what has become a lucrative bushmeat industry.

 Baby chimpanzees are sometimes trafficked as pets when their parents are killed for bushmeat.